liamdx/NN-ForecastingAndPrediction/readme.md

-# Forecasting and Prediction of NVDA asset using Neural Network
+# Forecasting and Prediction of Murders / Suicides in Australia asset using Neural Network

-See report for full details
+See report for full details, undertaken as part of masters.